dlang/DIPs/PROCEDURE.md

 #### Development Stage

 This is where the first draft of the DIP is assembled by the DIP Author(s).
 The DIP Author(s) should adhere to the structure of the [DIP Template], including the ordering of the headings.
 New subheadings may be added as needed.
-The `Deprecations` heading may be removed unless the proposal requires the deprecation of language or library features.
-The other headings are mandatory.
+A DIP Author is expected to complete sections marked as "Required".

 Generally, it will be a DIP Author who forks the [DIP Repository].
 The new DIP must follow the naming convention given in the outline above, i.e. `1NNN-(POC initials).md`.
 The DIP Author _should not_ submit a pull request to the [DIP Repository] until the first draft is complete.
 The [DIP Repository] is not the place for the initial development of a DIP.
 The DIP Author(s) should develop the first draft of the DIP in the newly forked repository.
 A completed first draft is one that, if it were perfect and required no further revision, would be ready to proceed through the entirety of the DIP process.